 Although often asked, Andy doesn’t wish he played the flute.
 He does however play the equally portable CHROMATIC HARMONICA!

 You can hear him huffing and puffing on ‘Mounqaliba‘ and ‘Expressions‘ by Natacha Atlas, ‘Days are Mighty‘ by Jeb Loy Nichols, and ‘You could at least Smile‘ by Hester Goodman.
-Also on ‘Orange Roses‘ and ‘Country Girl‘ by Rebecca Hollweg, ‘My life in Pieces‘ by Parry Ray, ‘Windshadows‘ by The Tony Woods Project, ‘A Contribution To The Arts’ by Simon Higdon, and on a forthcoming album from jazz singer Peter Jones.
+Also on ‘Orange Roses‘ and ‘Country Girl‘ by Rebecca Hollweg, ‘My life in Pieces‘ by Parry Ray, ‘Windshadows‘ by The Tony Woods Project, ‘A Contribution To The Arts’ by Simon Higdon, and on ‘Under The Setting Sun’ by jazz singer Peter Jones.